json-schema-org/json-schema-spec/jsonschema-validation.md

-# JSON Schema Validation: A Vocabulary for Structural Validation of JSON
+e# JSON Schema Validation: A Vocabulary for Structural Validation of JSON

 ## Abstract